-0676 CIVIL ENGINEERING AND ARCHITECTURE B Description: Buildings and structures in our world can inspire and amaze us, but they also need to function well for their together to create structures for the future.
-Prerequisites: Civil Engineering and Architecture A intended inhabitants and visitors.
+0676 CIVIL ENGINEERING AND ARCHITECTURE B

+Description: Buildings and structures in our world can inspire and amaze us, but they also need to function well for their intended inhabitants and visitors.
 In Civil Engineering and Architecture B we will investigate design and architecture techniques involved in commercial construction.
-We will advance our Computer-Aided Design (CAD) skills developing a deeper understanding of Building Information Management (BIM), and we will learn how engineers and architects work
+We will advance our Computer-Aided Design (CAD) skills developing a deeper understanding of Building Information Management (BIM), and we will learn how engineers and architects work together to create structures for the future.